[install, python, anaconda, conda, distribution, configure, PATH, statistics]

 For some users, Python was not added to the path.
 To quickly do this, please open a terminal window, paste echo '$HOME/anaconda3/bin:$PATH' >> ~/.bashrc and press Return.

-To verify that the correct version of Python has been installed and was made available in your PATH settings, close your terminal and open a new terminal interface and enter:
+To verify that the installation was succesful and the correct version of Python has been installed and was made available in your PATH settings, close your terminal and open a new terminal interface and enter:

 python --version